• Skip to main content

 You should aim to have a freezer stash of milk that will last 2-3 days.
 You may need more or less depending on different factors.
 If you are trying to go back to work, we recommend having enough for your first day back and then 2-3 days.

-If you are are aiming to have a large stockpile you can certainly stock your freezer full.
+If you are aiming to have a large stockpile you can certainly stock your freezer full.
 However, don’t get discouraged if you are unable to do that.
 As long as you have enough milk for at least several days you should feel comfortable.

 Can you store breastmilk in a cooler?